SummaryRead the full fact sheet

 Poor body image or body dissatisfaction can often result from comparing your body with what society tells you is the ideal body size and shape (television, social media, advertising).
 The perceived body ideal can vary over time and between cultures.

 Some people may engage in dieting because they are experiencing body dissatisfaction, rather than because they want to eat nutritionally well, or be in a healthy weight range.
-While it is important to maintain healthy eating behaviours, dieting can lead to physical illness and depression, especially if your weight goes up and down after dieting.
+While it is important to maintain behaviours, dieting can lead to physical illness and depression, especially if your weight goes up and down after dieting.

 It is well documented that even 'moderate' dieting can increase the risk of developing an eating disorder.
 Dieting or restrictive eating can also lead to preoccupation with thoughts about food.

 Why diets don't work

 Dieting is a significant risk factor for developing an eating disorder.
 While dieting is normalised in society, it is not normal or healthy, and can lead to serious physical health complications.

 A national survey of 1,033 Australians aged 18 to 64 years found that 46 per cent of adults had actively tried to lose weight in the previous year.

 Research shows that dieting for weight loss is not effective in the longer term, and may actually be associated with weight regain.
 In some cases, people may regain more than they lost through dieting.